-The major new result of the present work is to provide the quantization condition for $3m < E^ < 4m$ .
-(For ease of discussion we assume first that the two-particle K-matrix is smooth for the energies considered.)
-In this region, both two- and three-particle states can go on-shell, and the dynamics of the infinite-volume system are governed by the coupled two- and three-particle scattering amplitudes.
+The major new result of the present work is to provide the quantization condition for $3m < E^ < 4m$.
+(For ease of discussion we assume first that the two-particle K matrix is smooth for the energies considered.)
+In this region, both two- and three-particle states can go on shell, and the dynamics of the infinite-volume system are governed by the coupled two- and three-particle scattering amplitudes.
 Thus, one would expect that these same amplitudes determine the finite-volume spectrum.
 In this work we demonstrate that this is in fact the case and give the detailed form of the resulting quantization condition.
 Above 4m, four-particle states become important.
 We do not include the effects of these and are thus limited by the four-particle production threshold.
 In fact, depending on the dynamics of the system, contributions from four-particle states might become important below threshold, as already discussed above.

 Finally, we note that within the three-to-three scattering amplitude, two-to-two scattering can occur as a subprocess with the third particle spectating.
-If the spectator is at rest in the three-particle CM frame, then the two-to-two amplitude is sampled at the highest possible two-particle CM frame energy, $E^ - m$ .
-However, in our derivation of the quantization condition, we assume that the two-particle K-matrix is a smooth function of the two-particle energies sampled.
-Thus, if the K-matrix does have a pole at some two-particle CM energy $M_p$ , then our result only holds when $E^ - m < M_p \Longrightarrow E^ < m + M_p$ .
+If the spectator is at rest in the three-particle CM frame, then the two-to-two amplitude is sampled at the highest possible two-particle CM frame energy, $E^ - m$.
+However, in our derivation of the quantization condition, we assume that the two-particle K matrix is a smooth function of the two-particle energies sampled.
+Thus, if the K matrix does have a pole at some two-particle CM energy M_p , then our result holds only when $E^ - m < M_p \implies E^ < m + M_p$.
 This explains the additional restriction in Eq.
 (8).
-Since there are expected to be large finite-volume effects in the vicinity of $E^ \sim m + M_p$ that have not been taken into account in the present formalism, in practice one should restrict attention to energies below this kinematic point.

-We now introduce the key object used in our derivation of the quantization condition, a matrix of finite-volume correlators denoted $\mathcal{M}L$ :
+We now introduce the key object used in our derivation of the quantization condition, a matrix of finite-volume correlators denoted \mathcal{M}L ,